The Osiris Child: Science Fiction Volume One: Production

 Shooting took place in Coober Pedy in South Australia and Gladesville and Sydney in New South Wales.
 The producers credited include director Shane Abbess and Brian Cachia, with Cachia also composing the music.

 Release

-The Osiris Child: Science Fiction Volume One was released in the United States at Fantastic Fest in September 2016.
+The Osiris Child: Science Fiction Volume One had its world premiere in September 2016 at Fantastic Fest, in Austin, Texas.
 It premiered in Australia at the Gold Coast Film Festival on 21 April 2017.
+Beyond film festivals, the film received a very limited release, such as 29 theatre screens in its home country of Australia, and brought in a worldwide gross of US$135,532 at the box office.

 Reception

-Joe Leydon of Variety praised the film for the acting, while Andy Webster praised the director, Shane Abbess.
-Michael Reichshaffen of Los Angeles Times criticized the screenplay by Brian Cachia, pointing out that it "lacks novelty".
-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 62%, based on 21 reviews, and an average rating of 5.9/10.
+Joe Leydon of Variety called it 'serviceable' and 'pulpy' but praised the film for the acting, while Andy Webster praised the director, Shane Abbess, calling the movie 'delirious, overheated stew.'
+Michael Reichshaffen of Los Angeles Times criticised the screenplay by Brian Cachia, pointing out that it "lacks novelty, and, occasionally, coherence."